-Step 2: Use either the search icon to type a location name/address or the "+" icon to zoom in to the specific location.
+Step 2: Use the "+" icon and drag the map to zoom in to the specific location.

-Step 3: Click on the table to the left of the map to select one of the time periods and scenarios for all the grid cells with colors explained on the map legend.
-Alternatively, click on a grid cell on the map to see a pop-up with specific projected (future) percentage changes in that general location for each of the time periods and scenarios.
+Step 3: Click on the location on the map to see a pop-up with specific projected (future) percentage changes for each of the time periods and scenarios.